ENOCH

 Development

 Enoch is a field in the central part of the North Sea on the border to the British sector, ten kilometres northwest of the Gina Krog field.
 The Norwegian share of the field is 20 per cent.
 Enoch was proven in 1985, and the plan for development and operation (PDO) was approved in 2005.
 The field has been developed with one horizontal production well tied to the British Brae field.
-Production started in 2007.
+The production started in 2007.

 Reservoir

 Enoch produces oil from Forties sandstone of Paleocene age.
-The reservoir lies at a depth of 2,100 metres and has variable quality.
+The reservoir is at a depth of 2100 metres and has variable quality.

 Recovery strategy